celiapdg/Wonderful-CRM-Unit-3/README.md

 ## TDD

 Yes, we also had to do some testing.
 We have to confess that this wasn't fun, but our program now is robust as a rock!
-(We can discuss if it was worth it later...)
+(We can discuss if it was worth it later...).
+REMEMEBER: use the TEST database `wonderful_crm_test.sql`, since it contains the tables WITHOUT data.

-The "Test" classes are inside src/test/java/com.uronhack.CRMunit3/:
+The "Test" classes are inside src/test/java/com.ironhack.CRMunit3/:
 * AccountRepositoryTest
 * LeadRepositoryTest
 * OpportunityRepositoryTest
 * ScanInfoTest
 * CheckerTest
+* MathTest

 ## UML DIAGRAMS